Disenchanted (film): Plot

-15 years after the first film, Giselle, Robert, and Morgan Philip are living happily together with their baby Sofia.
-However, life in Manhattan is starting to drag on them, so Giselle plans to move the family to the suburban town of Monroeville.
-The moving brings poor first experiences for them: their new house needs renovations, Robert has to commute to continue his job, and Morgan feels like an outcast at her new school.
+Approximately 10 years after the first film, Giselle and Robert Philip are living happily together with their two daughters — infant Sofia and teenage Morgan, Robert's daughter from his marriage to his late first wife.
+Dissatisfied with life in Manhattan, Giselle plans to move the family to the suburban town of Monroeville.
+However, this seems to create new problems when their new house is in need of renovations, Robert must commute to continue his job, and Morgan feels like an outcast at her new school.

 King Edward and Queen Nancy visit from Andalasia via a well from the house's backyard.
 As Sofia's godparents, they present her with a wish-granting wand.
-Giselle meets Malvina Monroe, the arrogant head of the town council, and learns that she is hosting a fairy tale-themed ball where Malvina's son Tyson is the ball's elected prince.
-To help Morgan fit in, Giselle tries to get her elected as the ball's princess but ends up unintentionally embarrassing her, resulting in a falling out between them.
+Giselle meets Malvina Monroe, the arrogant head of the town council, who is hosting a fairy tale-themed ball with her son Tyson as the elected prince.
+Giselle tries to get Morgan elected princess but inadvertently embarrasses her, causing a furious Morgan to disown her as her mother.

-After consulting with her chipmunk friend Pip, Giselle decides to use the wand to wish her family's life to be a "perfect fairy tale".
-By the next day, the town has transformed into a fantasy kingdom called Monrolasia.
-Morgan is happy with their new life, and Robert believes himself to be a brave adventurer.
-Malvina is now the town's evil queen with magical powers.
-Giselle also discovers uncharacteristically haughty behavior and finds pleasure in mistreating Morgan.
-Realizing she is slowly turning into a wicked stepmother, she asks for help from the magic wand's instruction scroll.
-The scroll reveals Giselle's wish is using up Andalasia's magic to change the real world into a fairy tale and that it will become permanent after midnight.
+After consulting with her chipmunk friend Pip, Giselle uses the wand to wish her family's life to be a "perfect fairy tale".
+The next day, the town has transformed into a fantasy kingdom called Monrolasia.
+Morgan is now content with their new life, Robert believes himself to be a brave adventurer, and Malvina is an evil queen with magical powers.
+Giselle, however, discovers uncharacteristically haughty behavior and finds pleasure in mistreating Morgan.
+Realizing she is slowly becoming a wicked stepmother, she consults the wand's instruction scroll for help.
+The scroll reveals Andalasia's magic is being used to transform the real world into a fairy tale, which will become permanent after midnight.

-Malvina learns about the magic wand and enlists her two servants Rosaleen and Ruby to steal it.
-However, the scroll tells her that the wand can only be used by a "true Andalasian".
+Malvina learns about the wand and enlists her servants Rosaleen and Ruby to steal it.
+However, the scroll states that the wand can only be used by a "true Andalasian".
 Giselle realizes that without the wand, she will lose herself to her wicked side, so she convinces Morgan to save them before sending her to Andalasia through the well.